A. P. Balachandran

-Aiyalam Parameswaran Balachandran (born 25 January 1938) is an Indian theoretical physicist well known for his extensive contributions to the role of classical topology in quantum physics.
-He is currently an emeritus professor in the Department of Physics, Syracuse University, where he was previously the Joel Dorman Steele Professor of Physics between 1999 and 2012.
-He has also been a fellow of the American Physical Society since 1988 and was awarded a prize by the U.S. Chapter of the Indian Physics Association in recognition of his outstanding scientific contributions.
+Aiyalam Parameswaran Balachandran (25 January 1938 – 18 April 2025) was an Indian theoretical physicist known for his extensive contributions to the role of classical topology in quantum physics.
+He was an emeritus professor in the Department of Physics, Syracuse University, where he was previously the Joel Dorman Steele Professor of Physics between 1999 and 2012.
+He was also a fellow of the American Physical Society since 1988 and was awarded a prize by the U.S. Chapter of the Indian Physics Association in recognition of his outstanding scientific contributions.

-In 1990, Syracuse University honored him with a Chancellor's Citation for Exceptional Academic Achievement.
+In 1990, Syracuse University honoured him with a Chancellor's Citation for Exceptional Academic Achievement.

-Early life and education
+Background

-Balachandran was born on 25 January 1938 in Salem, Tamil Nadu, India.
+Balachandran was born on 25 January 1938 in Salem, now in Tamil Nadu, India.
 His father, Aiyalam Sundaram Parameswaran, was a chartered accountant in Pierce Leslie and Company in Cochin.
 Balachandran had a gifted poet, Vyloppilli Sreedhara Menon, as his teacher.
 Balachandran completed his first two college years in Guruvayurappan College, Kozhikode, specialising in physics, chemistry and mathematics and passing the 'Intermediate Examination' with all-State distinction in 1953.
-He joined BSc (Hons) in Physics in the Madras Christian College, Tambaram, Chennai.
+He joined BSc (Hons) in Physics at the Madras Christian College, Tambaram, Chennai.
 Balachandran graduated from MCC in 1958.

+Balachandran died on 18 April 2025, at the age of 87.

 Research

 Balachandran received his PhD degree under Professor Alladi Ramakrishnan at the University of Madras.
-Then he joined Theoretisch Physics, University at Wien as a postdoctoral fellow under Professor Walter Thirring, subsequently at the Enrico Fermi Institute as a postdoc.
+Then he joined Theoretisch Physics, University at Vienna as a postdoctoral fellow under Professor Walter Thirring, subsequently at the Enrico Fermi Institute likewise as a postdoctoral fellow.
 In 1964, he joined the Syracuse University faculty.
-Balachandran's key scientific works to date include the revival of the Skyrme model which successfully describes baryons as topological solitons of meson fields and mathematical concepts such as homotopy groups and fibre bundles to problems in quantum physics.
-In recent, Balachandran's research has been focused on the formulation of quantum field theories on noncommutative spacetimes and investigating the emergent significance of Hopf algebras in quantum physics as generalisations of symmetry groups.
+Balachandran's key scientific works to date include the revival of the Skyrme model, which successfully describes baryons as topological solitons of meson fields and mathematical concepts such as homotopy groups and fibre bundles to problems in quantum physics.
+Latterly, Balachandran's research was focused on the formulation of quantum field theories on noncommutative spacetimes and investigating the emergent significance of Hopf algebras in quantum physics as generalisations of symmetry groups.